Bladetrain3r/Magic-Launcher/README.md

 GPU: Tkinter compatible software or hardware display output @ 640x480 or higher.
 VRAM: It does need a little to render the UI but flat colors and blocks mean 32-64MB of VRAM is already more than enough.
 Disk: About 3MB discounting dependency installations
-OS: Tested on Windows 10, Windows 11, Ubuntu 20.04-24.04, Debian 12, Alpine, Fedora, Raspbian (Buster)
+OS: Tested on Windows 10, Windows 11, Ubuntu 20.04-24.04, Debian 12, Alpine (Docker), Fedora, Raspbian (Buster), Amazon Linux 2

 While I don't officially support any OS as the entire point is OS agnosticism, please do submit an issue report or send me a mail (zerofuchssoftware@gmail.com) should you be trying to get it working with something unusual.
 While untested, I do not anticipate major problems with Windows 7/8/10, MacOS, or even hypothetically Android - although I am unsure if default virtual keyboards would hook in on a phone.